 - act like an astringent (i.e. can tighten tissues and therefore, control excessive blood loss from those tissues).

-- uterine tonics (i.e. tone the muscles of uterus and reproductive organs).
+- uterine tonics (i.e. tone the muscles of the uterus).

 Now, the reason why there is such a diverse selection of herbs for heavy menstruation is because there are many different factors that contribute to a heavy menstrual flow.